 Creating courses is a great side hustle for stay at home moms working from home.
 You'll teach skills you already have, from cooking to organization.
 Platforms like Teachable make setup straightforward.

-- Earn recurring income from one course
+Pros: Earn recurring income from one course; work on your own timeline.

 13. Ecommerce Reselling/Flipping